High-intent cracked heels + dry feet routine

 Common Questions

-Can beef tallow help cracked feet, not just heels?
+Can beef tallow help dry feet, not just cracked heels?

 Build your routine